davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================

+NOT DONE, (x should be the first argument, like it almost always is, and name the second.
+Also, the code is fairly sloppy, don't you think?
+None of the arguments should have defaults.
+Are there any test cases?
+Et cetera.)

-DONE: create call.ISDA to centralize the calling of ISDA C code from res.risk.01, spread.DV01 and CS10.
+Create call.ISDA to centralize the calling of ISDA C code from res.risk.01, spread.DV01 and CS10.
 Something like:

 call.ISDA(x, name, ...)